Written in English & Afrikaans

 I travelled to Egypt on a group tour with Bucket List Travel

-I normally look for hotels using Booking.com as many of them do not require a prepayment and are flexible with regards to amendments and cancellations up until a few days before travel.
+I normally look for hotels or apartments using Booking.com as many of them do not require a prepayment and are flexible with regards to amendments and cancellations up until a few days before travel.
+By using my link, you will get a 10% refund on your accommodation costs.

 Another site I regularly use for hotels is Hotels.com.
 They also have many hotels offering flexible options.
 I once had to cancel a hotel at a non-refundable rate but they helped me obtain a refund as I needed urgent surgery and the hotel still had a week to rebook another customer.
 I have therefore been happy with their service.